KenOasis/Schedulerjs/backend/routes/api/admin-readme.md

 ```
 {
     "status": "conflict",
-    "message": "Cannot delete role which has assigned to some employees.",
+    "message": "Cannot delete role which has been assigned to some employees.",
 }
 ```